matthewpizza/glitter-text/README.md

 ### Glitter

 Glitter text is a combination of two elements, text and glitter.
-There are a handful of included glitter images included.
+There are a handful of example glitter images included in this repo.

 New glitter can be created and appropriated by many means, but here are two: